BytesAndCoffee/Marzipan/README.md

-# Marzipan
+# Marzipan, the IRC Cooking Bot

-Marzipan, the IRC Cooking Bot
+Marzipan is an IRC pybot that runs on both the oyoyo and irclib modules.